Football Official

 If I ran a slip screen in the NFL, can the O-Line go downfield before a forward pass is caught, if it is caught behind the LOS?
 Or does the pass have to be backwards?

-Asked by Thunder23 about 9 years ago
+Asked by Thunder23 over 9 years ago

 Line can go down one yard.
 Beyond that is illegal.
 A pass behind the line is, I believe, the same - no more than one yard.